dhan-t/IT-Ticketing-System/README.md

 # CSP IT Ticketing System

-A full-stack ticketing application for managing internal IT requests.
-The project combines a PostgreSQL-backed API with a Next.js frontend and includes seeded demo data for departments, users, ticket types, workflows, and sample tickets.
+A full-stack IT ticketing system built as a monorepo with a TypeScript/Express backend and a Next.js frontend.
+The project uses PostgreSQL for persistence, JWT-based authentication for protected routes, and Docker Compose for local database setup.

 ## Overview

 This system supports:

-- User registration and login
+- User registration and login with JWT-based authentication
 - Ticket submission by end users
-- Department-based ticket queues for internal staff
+- Department-based queues for department members
 - Ticket assignment and reassignment
 - Pipeline-based escalation between departments
 - Activity logging for each ticket lifecycle event

+## Tech Stack

+- Backend: Express + TypeScript
+- Frontend: Next.js + TypeScript
+- Database: PostgreSQL
+- Authentication: JWT-based auth
+- Local infrastructure: Docker Compose

+## Project Structure

+This project is organized as a monorepo with clearly separated application folders:

+- `apps/api`: Express + TypeScript backend
+- `apps/web`: Next.js frontend
+- `db`: PostgreSQL initialization scripts and schema setup

 ## Prerequisites